Schaudge/MisMatchFinder/README.md

 # MisMatchFinder
 The MisMatchFinder algorithm identifies mismatches within reads compared to the reference genome and filters background noise unrelated to somatic mutations through:
  * the use of high thresholds for mapping and base quality,
- * strict consensus between overlapping read-pairs,
+ * strict consensus in the overlapping regions of read-pairs,
  * gnomAD-based germline variant filtering​,
  * and a ctDNA-centric fragmentomics filter

 # Run MisMatchFinder
-The easiest way is downloding the binary file of MismatchFinder and running it.
+The easiest way to deploy our tool is by downloding the binary file of MismatchFinder and directly running it.
-The reference files (gnomAD echtvar for the germline variant filter and human GRCh38 high mappability regions for the whitelist bed file) and demo files can be downloaded in [Zenodo repository](https://zenodo.org/records/12754454).
+The GRCh38 related reference files (gnomAD echtvar for the germline variant filter and human GRCh38 high mappability regions for the whitelist bed file) and demo files can be found in [Zenodo repository](https://zenodo.org/records/12754454).
-We recommend to use MisMatchFinder with the quality filter, the germline filter, and the fragmentomics filter as the following settings:
+We recommend running MisMatchFinder with the following parameters:

 ```
 ./mismatchfinder --germline_file gnomad.v3.1.2.echtvar.v2.zip --only-overlaps --strict-overlap --whitelist_bed GCA_000001405.15_GRCh38_full_analysis_set.100mer.highMappability.bed -o $OUTPUT_FOLDER $INPUT_BAM
 ```
-Other parameters can be set as default.
+Other parameters can be kept as defaults.

 # Installation
 Install time is 100% dependent on the compile time and therefore different between systems, but on a standard x86 laptop compile time is typically less than 2 minutes.